Sandhya9119/hirist-clone/README.md

 ### Launch :
 The website "hirist-clone" is for project purpose only.

+### Usage instructions :
+1. Clone the repository
+2. And then go inside the folder "hirist-clone" using "cd hirist-clone", Locate the file "index.html" and run it in the browser using live server.

 ### Developed by :
 ###### Eternal Explorers group Super X batch from Masai School.